vackosar/vackosar.github.io/_posts/2022-04-02-monolingual-word-alignment-for-sentence-similarity.md

 {% include load_video.html %}

-In 2015, top positions in sentence similarity task were occupied by corpus-based word-alignment models that used simple algorithms together with word databases or word embeddings e.g. word2vec.
-This is probably, because LSTM wasn't widely used yet and [Transformer](/ml/transformers-self-attention-mechanism-simplified) haven't existed yet.
+In 2015, LSTM wasn't widely used and [Transformer](/ml/transformers-self-attention-mechanism-simplified) haven't existed yet.
 How did people even did their sentence similarity back then?
 This post is about application of word alignment to semantic similarity.
-It is about a super simple word aligner based solely on dependency parsing and a word database that achieved 1st place in 2014 and 5th in 2015 in SemEval STS.
+It is about a super simple word aligner based solely on dependency parsing and a word database that achieved 1st place in 2014 and 5th in 2015 in SemEval STS:.

 - The monolingual aligner paper: [Back to Basics for Monolingual Alignment (2014)](https://aclanthology.org/Q14-1018.pdf)
 - The aligner-based sentence similarity paper: [DLS@CU](https://aclanthology.org/S14-2039.pdf)